 Orrin Rice, another Superior pioneer, moved his family across the bay in the spring of 1854 and filed a claim on the peninsula that jutted into the bay west of Minnesota Point and east of Oneota.
 Rice then operated a ferry service between Superior’s Conner’s Point, Minnesota Point, and the peninsula he had claimed, which in 1858 would be platted as Rice’s Point.
-The township stretched from the end of the point north to Point of Rocks and included a great deal of what would later be called Duluth’s West End.
-Rice had big ambitions for his township, and attempted to have Rice’s Point made the St. Louis County Seat—even temporarily changed its name to “Port Byron” to give it a more glamorous appeal.
+The townsite stretched from the end of the point north to Point of Rocks and included a great deal of what would later be called Duluth’s West End.
+Rice had big ambitions for his townsite, and attempted to have Rice’s Point made the St. Louis County Seat—even temporarily changed its name to “Port Byron” to give it a more glamorous appeal.
 His efforts failed, but the Territorial Legislature did give him the sole rights to run his ferry service across the Bay—and state lines—to Connor’s Point for fifteen years.

 East of Rice’s Point and west of Minnesota Point stood a tract of marshy land along the northern shore of what was then called Superior Bay (essentially below today’s Michigan Street between Minnesota Point and Rice’s Point).
-In 1856 C. P. Huestis and C. A. Post platted a township atop the muck and named it Fremont.
-Much of the township actually consisted of floating islands of “accumulated vegetable matter,” and few structures were built there.
+In 1856 C. P. Huestis and C. A. Post platted a townsite atop the muck and named it Fremont.
+Much of the town actually consisted of floating islands of “accumulated vegetable matter,” and few structures were built there.

 As for Minnesota Point itself, several communities were established.
 (Pinpointing the precise original borders of these claims has been a source of frustration for researchers, as there is little written evidence, no maps, and plenty of contradictory anecdotal evidence; the following is the most logical summation at which the authors could arrive.)
 Beginning at Oatka (today’s Thirty-Ninth Street South) and running north to a point south of where the Duluth Ship Canal runs today, Robert Reed and T. A. Markland platted a community called Middleton.
-Directly north of Middleton, Englishman William G. Cowell purchased a tract stretching north to today’s Buchanan Street, called Cowell’s Addition.
+Directly north of Middleton, Englishman William G. Cowell purchased a tract stretching north to just above today’s Buchanan Street, called Cowell’s Addition.
 The land north of Cowell’s Addition to the base of the point was owned by pioneer brothers George and William Nettleton, who arrived in 1852 and staked a claim at the base of the point east of Third Avenue East that stretched west to Eighth Avenue West, corresponding to much of today’s downtown.
 John Pendergrast of New York platted the land immediately north of the Nettleton claim—essentially today’s Central Hillside.
 As the Nettletons would name their stake Duluth, Pendergrast called his North Duluth.
 Pendergrast lost much of his land when a false claim he made against the Nettletons backfired on him; he forfeited all but eighty acres to the Nettletons.
-By the time Duluth was incorporated by George and William Nettleton, Joshua B. Culver, Orrin Rice, and Robert Jefferson, it included North Duluth, the Nettleton property, Cowell’s Addition, and Middleton, stretching from today’s Central Hillside to Oatka.
-At South 19th Street the township split into Upper Duluth and Lower Duluth.
+By the time Duluth was incorporated by George and William Nettleton, Joshua B. Culver, Orrin Rice, and Robert Jefferson in 1857, it included North Duluth, the Nettleton property, Cowell’s Addition, and Middleton, stretching from today’s Central Hillside to Oatka.
+At South 19th Street the town split into Upper Duluth and Lower Duluth.

 Platted in 1856 by seven men led by James D. Ray and Clinton Markell, Portland stretched roughly from Third Avenue East to Twelfth Avenue East.
 Sidney Luce built the first warehouse at Portland’s southeastern corner, where Third Avenue East meets Lake Superior.
 It stood three-stories tall, with half of its foundation carved into rock on its north side and the other half perched atop cribbing submerged in the lake on the south.
 Portland was established as a residential area, and most of its incorporators and residents had business interests in Duluth.

 East of Portland stood Endion, platted by Captain T. A. Markland as a quiet suburb for “capitalists doing business at Superior,” which at the time looked to be the region’s city of destiny.
-The township—named after the Ojibwe word for “my, your, or his home”—stretched from Fourteenth Avenue East to about Twenty-First Avenue East.
-East of Endion in 1856 J. B. Bell platted a township between Fortieth and Forty-Third Avenues East from Lake Superior to today’s McCullough Street and named the town Belville after himself.
+The town—named after the Ojibwe word for “my, your, or his home”—stretched from Fourteenth Avenue East to about Twenty-First Avenue East.
+East of Endion in 1856 J. B. Bell platted a town between Fortieth and Forty-Third Avenues East from Lake Superior to today’s McCullough Street and named the town Belville after himself.

-In 1857 the Minnesota State legislature incorporated all eleven townships, in which about 1,500 souls lived and worked.
+In 1857 the Minnesota State legislature incorporated all eleven townsites, in which about 1,500 souls lived and worked.
 That same year a financial panic struck the nation, putting the pioneers’ dreams on hold.
 Most left before the decade ended.

-Cooke’s investment also coincided with what turned out to be a false gold rush at Lake Vermilion.
-The prospectors came in droves, and when their plans went bust, many found work in the Minnesota townships.
-Building that had stalled in 1857 picked up again after 1866.
+Cooke’s investment also followed what turned out to be a false gold rush at Lake Vermilion.
+The prospectors came in droves, and when their plans went bust, many found work in the Minnesota townsites.
+Building that had stalled in 1857 picked up again.
 The newcomers not only built Cooke’s depots, docks, and a grain elevator, but also the buildings that would house and serve the growing population.
-By 1869 the Lake Superior & Mississippi Railroad approached Duluth and the local population neared 3,000.
+By the end of 1869 the local population neared 3,000.
 The Fish Eaters called the newcomers “Sixty-Niners.”